-Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is the Chosen One, she has The Power of Friendship and she fights supernatural monsters.
-Throughout the episode, we assume that the Sunnydale scenes are real within the context of the Story and the Asylum scenes are hallucinations.
+Even more particularly, the Nerds drug Buffy, she has a hallucination that she is in an insane asylum being treated for her delusions that she lives in Sunnydale, she is The Chosen One, she has The Power of Friendship and she fights supernatural monsters.
+Throughout the episode, we assume that the Sunnydale scenes are real within the context of the story and the asylum scenes are hallucinations.
 Near the end, Buffy is about to kill her "imaginary" friends, but the potion wears off Just in Time.
-The finale is back in the Asylum.
+The finale is back in the asylum.
 Mad!Buffy has had a relapse.
-Doctor and Parents sadly leaves her cell.
+The doctor and her parents sadly leave her cell.
 The sad implication is that Buffy really is mad and we have spent 6 years of our life watching insane delusions.

 The third series finale manages to do this with the entire future of the human race (long story short: It's doomed... and then things got worse).
 This occurring two episodes after it was described as "indomitable", thus rendering said episode spectacularly moot.
 To really rub salt in the wound, the events that caused this are explicitly not covered by the Reset Button that later follows.

-In the original series episode "The Caves of Androzani"", while the Doctor manages to save Peri, the rest of Androzani Major and Minor go completely to hell because of a chain of events that was started by the Doctor simply being there and ended with every main character dying pointlessly.
+In the original series story "The Caves of Androzani"", while the Doctor manages to save Peri, the rest of Androzani Major and Minor go completely to hell because of a chain of events that was started by the Doctor simply being there and ended with every main character dying pointlessly.
 The entirety of these places were so riddled with corruption that it just took one thing to make everything collapse.
-Particular examples of this hopelessness include Stotz killing the rest of his crew and Sharaz Jek, moments after getting the revenge that the war this episode centered around was started because of, is shot in the back.
+Particular examples of this hopelessness include Stotz killing the rest of his crew and Sharaz Jek, moments after getting the revenge that he'd started the whole war that the plot centered around over, getting shot in the back.

 This goes back even to "Logopolis", his predecessor's final story (and the first in which he appears) where a significant proportion of the entire universe is destroyed by entropy.
-Although insignificant on the scale of such an unbelievably cataclysmic event, the region destroyed includes the Traken Union, thereby almost immediately rendering all the events, people and struggles in The Keeper of Traken (the previous connected story) dramatically null, void and pointless.
+Although insignificant on the scale of such an unbelievably cataclysmic event, the region destroyed includes the Traken Union, thereby almost immediately rendering all the events, people (with the sole exception of the Doctor's companion, Nyssa) and struggles in The Keeper of Traken (the previous connected story) dramatically null, void and pointless.
 (The fact that this is only obvious when you stop and consider it suggests that this was a side-effect rather than dramatic intent on the part of the writers).